Lectures on LHC Physics

 We can study the structure of these solutions of the unsubtracted DGLAP equation by integrating $f/\Delta$ between appropriate points in $t$

 where we choose $t_0$ such that $\Delta(t_0) = 1$ and introduce the notation $\Delta(t_1,t_2) = \Delta(t_1,t_0)/\Delta(t_2,t_0)$ for the ratio of two Sudakov factors in the last line.
-This formula for the dependence of the parton density $f_i(x,t)$ on $x$ and $t$ has a suggestive interpretation: corresponding to Eq.(\ref{eq:qcd_poisson}) the first term can be interpreted as `nothing happening to $f$ between $t_0$ and $t$' because it is weighted by the Sudakov no-branching probability $\Delta_i$.
-The second term includes the ratio of Sudakov factors which just like in Eq.(\ref{eq:sudakov_rand1}) means no branching between $t'$ and $t$.
+This equation is a \underline{Bethe--Salpeter equation} describing the dependence of the parton density $f_i(x,t)$ on $x$ and $t$.It has a suggestive interpretation: corresponding to Eq.\eqref{eq:qcd_poisson} the first term can be interpreted as `nothing happening to $f$ between $t_0$ and $t$' because it is weighted by the Sudakov no-branching probability $\Delta_i(t,t_0)$.
+The second term includes the ratio of Sudakov factors which just like in Eq.\eqref{eq:sudakov_rand1} means no branching between $t'$ and $t$.
 Integrating this factor times the splitting probability over $t' \epsilon [t_0,t]$ implies at least one branching between $t_0$ and $t$.